vjz3qz/vjz3qz/README.md

 ## Experience 🚀

-- **Co-Founder** at Trace AI.
-Building AI tools for government contractors.
 - **Software Engineer** at Bronco AI.
 Building AI tools for industry.
 - **Member of Technical Staff** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized an embedded software security system.
 - **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models for cancer on high-performance computing systems.